Does Motor Oil Go Bad If Unopened

 Conclusion

 If you’ve ever wondered whether or not motor oil goes bad if it’s unopened, the answer is yes.
 Motor oil can go bad over time, even if it’s never been used.
-The reason for this is that motor oil is made up of a complex mixture of molecules, and those molecules can break down over time.
+The reason is that motor oil is a complex mixture of molecules, and those molecules can break down over time.

 The longer motor oil sits on a shelf, the more likely it is to have degraded.